-Beginning January 20th Hollister Institute is presenting a new offering.
 The Ocean Mind Collective is a community gathering to explore spiritual literature.
 Through the study of mythological, mystical, religious, and spiritual texts, we hope to deepen our understands of that divine source from which all of creation flows.
-The first book for study is The Upanishads: Breath from the Eternal and the goal is to study within ourselves as well as the contents of the reading.
 All are welcome; the only requirements being a curiosity to expand one's consciousness and the ability to laugh at oneself.
 For more information, contact Ian Thompson at firstname.lastname@example.org.

-We will begin a discussion of The Art of Loving, by Erich Fromm, on Monday, March 3, at 7pm.
-All are welcome.
+We began a discussion of The Art of Loving by Erich Fromm in March.

 Ian writes: "Ocean Mind Collective is a community of women and men who coalesce for the passion of exploring spiritual literature.
 Through the study of mythological, mystical, religious, and spiritual texts, we hope to collectively deepen our understanding of that divine source from which all of creation flows.
 Our primary purpose is to comprehend and enact the warrior’s path of unconditional love in our daily lives and communities.
 We seek to turn inward and to meditate upon that golden vein of spirit which like a river flows effortlessly onward through the consciousness of all tribes and cultures since the creation of time.
 We aspire to remember the archetypal path of the peaceful warrior and divine goddess within us, and to recognize these shape shifting prophets throughout the collective consciousness of all humankind.
 With optimism, we hope to manifest gratitude, acceptance, and love within ourselves and each other through exploring this sacred literature.
 Selflessness and solidarity shall be key principles for the ever growing formation and sustainment of this book club."